 10.47.
-The central difference between the lists of discretion in new rules 27.5.5 and 27.5.6 relates to the Council's Subdivision Guidelines specified within the urban areas (which as I have noted, in paragraph 10.40 of this evidence, the Subdivision Guidelines do not apply to the rural living areas), as well as the need to consider matters of discretion relating to the location of building platforms in the Rural Lifestyle Zone and broader rural amenity and rural character considerations that are applicable to rural living areas.
+The central difference between the lists of discretion in redrafted rules 27.5.5 and 27.5.6, [notified rule 27.4.1 pg.10] relates to the Council's Subdivision Guidelines specified within the urban areas (which as I have noted, in paragraph 10.40 of this evidence, the Subdivision Guidelines do not apply to the rural living areas), as well as the need to consider matters of discretion relating to the location of building platforms in the Rural Lifestyle Zone and broader rural amenity and rural character considerations that are applicable to rural living areas.